-Individuals that are aggrieved ITA customers should contact the City of Columbus Workforce staff.
+Individuals that are aggrieved ITA customers should contact the City of Columbus Workforce staff or the River Valley Regional Commission Workforce staff if they are in the Middle Flint WIOA area.
 The individual may be requested to provide supporting documentation to support their request for training in an unapproved ITA program.

-The local workforce area has an established formal appeal process for aggrieved ITA customers and providers of unapproved training assistance or training program as set for in the local organizational policies and procedures and individual training accounts manual.
+The local workforce area has an established formal appeals process for aggrieved ITA customers and providers of unapproved training assistance or training program as set for in the local organizational policies and procedures and individual training accounts manual.
 WIOA eligible individuals during the WIOA intake process; and providers are provided a copy the local grievance policy as part of the Master Agreement between the local area and the respective provider.